 Explore Chinatown in the evening

-Day 3 – A Day Trip to Amphawa OR A Day Trip to Ayutthaya.
+Bangkok Day 3 – Day Trip to Amphawa/Ayutthaya.
 And DRINKS

 Set off for Amphawa OR Ayutthaya

-If you’re here during a weekend, I recommend a day trip to Amphawa, where you can find Thailand’s biggest floating market, and the much extraordinary Maeklong train market.
-If not, explore some ancient temples and the deep rooted history in Ayutthaya.
-Both require you go around 100 kms out of the city, which takes 1 to 2 hours, each side.
-You can get a minivan from the Victory Monument, for both places.
+If you’re in Thailand during a weekend, I recommend a day trip to Amphawa, where you can find Thailand’s biggest floating market and the much extraordinary Maeklong train market.
+If not, explore the deep rooted history and some temples in Ayutthaya.
+Both require you to go around 100 km out of the city which takes 1 to 2 hours each side.
+You can get a minivan from the Victory Monument for both the places.

 Ayutthaya offers a complete different experience from that of Amphawa and Maeklong.
-Unreal and bewitching, the ruins and temples of Ayutthaya picture an unearthly landscape that will leave you awestruck the moment you end up here.
-This is where you’ll find centuries old temples, many impressive and gigantic Buddha statues, and the much talked about Buddha head entwined in a tree.
+Unreal and bewitching, the ruins and temples of Ayutthaya picture an unearthly landscape that will leave you awestruck the moment you end up there.
+This is where you’ll find centuries-old temples, many impressive and gigantic Buddha statues and the much talked about Buddha head entwined in a tree.

 Treat yourself with drinks at a rooftop bar and explore the city’s many skylines

-Conclude your visit to Bangkok with some drinks in a fancy rooftop bar, and take your love for the city to a next level.
+Conclude your visit to Bangkok with some drinks in a fancy rooftop bar and take your love for the city to the next level.
 Some of the most popular ones include Sky Bar, Moon Bar and the Octave Rooftop Bar, but to tell you the truth, I’ve only tried Sky Bar, and yes, it was great.